 Adult Book Groups

-Noon Book Group
+Noon & 2:00 Book Groups

 During selected sessions, authors may visit virtually with the group to talk about their book and answer questions.

 A limited number of titles is made available for checkout at the circulation desk during the month prior to each discussion.
+Regular print, large print, and often an audio version is also available for checkout.
+Patrons may also be able to read or listen to the book using the Libby app, depending on availability.

 To join or for more information, please stop by the library's front desk or call the library at 419-358-5016.

-Noon Book Group Titles by Year:
+Noon Book Group Titles by Year (click here)

 Other Adult Book Groups: These are non-monthly meeting groups that meet from time to time.
 Watch for them on our calendar, website, social media, or sign up for our digital newsletter to be among the first to know!